Why Gaining Control of Your Business Applications Should Be Your First Priority

 • Greater agility and ability to complete more changes

-Consequences of not using IT Change Management
+Consequences of Not Using IT Change Management

 There is much to be gained from a structured approach to managing changes in an IT environment, however, there’s even more that can be lost without one.
-Consequences of not using IT Changement Management include:
+Consequences of not using IT Change Management include:

 • Unplanned spending caused by poorly planned changes